London Shakespeare Workout (LSW)

 it does.

 Rt.
 Hon.
-Tessa Jowell, Former Minister, Culture, Media and Sport
+Dame Tessa Jowell, Former Minister, Culture, Media and Sport as

 year to celebrate the